dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

   return `Greeting, ${name}`;
 }
 ```
-Here's an example applying an endpoint decorator to an existing transaction:
+Here's an example applying an endpoint decorator to an existing transaction (the order of the decorators doesn't matter):

 ```javascript
 @PostApi('/greeting/:friend')